canmom/canmom.github.io/fiction/pockethealer.md

 I am spared the decision by the sound of grinding.
 Ahead of Tank: the Enemy side.
 Abruptly, a phosphorus-white light enters the tiny space.
 I cannot close my extended eyeball.
 Only the Art remains to sense what is happening.

 I hear voices.
 Muffled---and the language is one I have not heard in a long time.
 Perhaps they are surprised?
 I sense three bodies---four.
 Some show the signs of modification: carapaces and the like.
 Others are bare.
-"Unmolested."
+What they call 'unmolested'.

 They surround Tank.
 Help her up.
 She's awake, then.
 My vision is returning, but all I can see are blurry silhouettes.
 I could try to grow an eyelid.
 But I really want an ear.